david415/txtorhttpproxy/README.rst

 txtorhttpproxy
 ==============

 overview
 --------

-this is a http proxy that connects over Tor.
+txtorhttpproxy is a http proxy server that makes outbound connections over Tor... with minimal support for RFC 2817 proxy CONNECT method initiating a TCP portforwarding tunnel.
+However the `AgentProxyFactory` and `AgentProxy` classes can be used with any implementation of the IAgent Twisted interface.
+Furthermore the `TorAgent` class can be used as a drop in replacement in any application using the Twisted `Agent` class.

 dependencies